microsoft/vscode-docs/docs/remote/containers-advanced.md

 ### Store your source code in the WSL2 filesystem on Windows

-Windows 10 2004 and up includes an improved version of the "Windows Subsystem for Linux" (WSL2) that provides a full Linux kernel and has significantly improved performance over WSL1.
+Windows 10 2004 and up includes an improved version of the Windows Subsystem for Linux (WSL2) that provides a full Linux kernel and has significantly improved performance over WSL1.
 Docker Desktop 2.3+ includes a new WSL2 Engine that runs Docker in WSL rather than in a VM.
 Therefore, if you store your source code in the WSL2 filesystem, you will see improved performance along with better compatibility for things like setting permissions.

-See [Open a WSL2 folder in a container on Windows](containers.md#open-a-wsl2-folder-in-a-container-on-windows) for details on using this new engine from VS Code.
+See [Open a WSL2 folder in a container on Windows](/docs/remote/containers.md#open-a-wsl2-folder-in-a-container-on-windows) for details on using this new engine from VS Code.

 ### Update the mount consistency to 'delegated' for macOS